git/git.github.io/rev_news/drafts/edition-14.md

 That's on average 7.8 changes per hour accross the whole tree with 5% in the core, 10% in the networking subsystem, and 55% in the drivers.

-This goes against all previous methodologies for stable software development, and things are only getting faster and faster.
+This goes against any previously thought methodology for stable software development, and things are only getting faster and faster.

 Things are going so fast that it costs money to keep your code outside